-having $t$ as time and $x^{a}$ as space position with $A$ a scale factor and $\theta$ the angle between the directions of the spin and the momentum conventionally taken to be along the third axis and in which we see that there are corrections in the frequency associated to the energy due to the effect of spinorial autointeractions.
+which is the superposition of two solutions being eigenstates with opposite eigenvalues of the projection along the third component of the spin operator, and where $t$ is the time and $x^{a}$ the space position with $A$ a scale factor and $\theta$ the angle between the spin and the momentum that is taken along the third axis.

-Finally we take into account the solutions (\ref{solutionplus}) and (\ref{solutionminus}) and we notice that for each of these two solutions there are two components which are independent as they correspond to the two opposite eigenvalues of the third component of the spin operator; also for the approximated solution (\ref{solutionapproximated}) the two components are independent corresponding to the two opposite eigenvalues of the third component of the spin operator: hence it is clear that for two solutions with opposite third component of the spin there is a special linear combination that is still a solution; on the other hand however we know that solutions in linear combination are not solutions for non-linear equations in general: henceforth two solutions with opposite third component of the spin may superpose although superposition is impossible in general, thus entailing the repulsive effects of the principle of exclusion, as it has also been alternatively discussed by Sachs in \cite{s}.

-In the following section we shall focus our attention on this set of matter field solutions: these solutions will be discussed in terms of the classic perspective.